mlnmln/poc-tailwind-vue/README.md

 # poc-tailwind-vue

-> Setup Tailwind CSS in Vue
+> Setup of Tailwind CSS in Vue

 based on https://markus.oberlehner.net/blog/setting-up-tailwind-css-with-vue/